 5. Have clear CTA (call to action) buttons

-Try offering limited time promotions to higher value customer targets.
+Try offering limited time promotions or flash sales to higher value customer targets.
 Many successful merchants will recognize their mobile subscribers as “VIPs” and give them exclusive mobile-only offers or early access to new product launches and/or sales.

 6. Write simple, understandable, and short messages